nirahs/nirahs/README.md

 - 🚀 Has strong problem-solving and analytical skills.

 ## Projects
-- 🔨 Developed the [Eggmen NFTs](https://github.com/nirahs/eggmen_nfts) project using `ReactJS`, exploring the world of Non-Fungible Tokens.
+- 🔨 Developed the [Eggmen NFTs](https://github.com/nirahs/eggmen_nfts) project using `ReactJS` and `NodeJS`, exploring the world of Non-Fungible Tokens.
+NOTE: This is a sample project built on the `Ethereum test network`.
 - 🔗 Visit [eggmens.netlify.app](https://eggmens.netlify.app) for more information.
 - 🔨 Developed the [BMI Calculator](https://github.com/nirahs/bmi_calculator) project using `Flutter`, which helps calculate Body Mass Index.